Camplejs/Cample.js/README.md

 ```

 With this installation, functions will still be available directly from the module.
 Installation using cample-start simply specifies the start files for the application.

-## Why Cample.js?

-Cample.js is an actively developed and maintained framework that supports many modern technology solutions for creating a website.
-The component-based approach, as well as reactivity without a virtual DOM and data export and import, will make building a site much faster than if the site was developed using js alone.
-Moreover, the framework is new and you can try it as something new when creating a website.

-## Features

-Cample.js provides the following features:

-- Reactivity without Virtual DOM.
-The framework does not create large DOM trees for working with HTML.
-- Keyed implementation.
-Blocks in a loop will not be overwritten by new ones if their keys match.
-- Component approach.
-It allows to repeat many UI blocks on the site, which makes development much easier.
-- Convenient approach to working with data inside a component.
-Transferring data between components allows to work with components even if they are in different files
-- The frameworks make it easy to work with HTML files.
-The syntax of the framework itself is built on objects with HTML templates.
-When using modern project builders, HTML files are imported through a variable that does not pass through any function.
-- Fast.

-And a few others :)

 ## Getting started